Publishing-Industry

 Once you've got your goals sorted, it's time to give your brand some shape.

 First, you have to pick a name.
 Your company name should be like a magnet, pulling in readers, writers, and booksellers, so make it catchy.
 A brand that clicks with its crowd sticks around.
 It's about creating an allure that connects with what readers want, what writers dream of, and what booksellers look for.
+When brainstorming publishing company names, think about what reflects your brand’s mission and sparks curiosity.

 Before choosing your business name, make sure it’s not used or trademarked by anyone.
 Also, don’t use the words “corporation” or “inc.” unless you set up your business as a corporation – we’ll see that next.